ZachSullivan/ZachSullivan.github.io/_pages/about.md

 I am particularly interested in the application of Evolutionary Computation in the optimization of robotic behavior to reduce solution space complexity and optimize power efficiency.
 From this, I am continuing to explore topics in Design Morphology, Genetic Algorithms, and Control System Theory.

-Previously I had the wonderful opportunity to work in Software Support at [Thomson Reuters](https://www.thomsonreuters.com/en.html), and on the Logistics Fulfillment Team within Target Corporation](https://corporate.target.com/), as well as holding Research Assistant positions while I was an undergraduate student at [Carleton University](https://carleton.ca/)  and at [Statistics Canada](https://www.statcan.gc.ca/en/start).
+Previously I had the wonderful opportunity to work in Software Support at [Thomson Reuters](https://www.thomsonreuters.com/en.html), and on the Logistics Fulfillment Team within [Target Corporation](https://corporate.target.com/), as well as holding Research Assistant positions while I was an undergraduate student at [Carleton University](https://carleton.ca/)  and at [Statistics Canada](https://www.statcan.gc.ca/en/start).

 In my free time I run tutoring services to help emerging software developers, in addition to volunteering seasonally with the Community Action Coalition of South Central Wisconsin.